populismbook/populismbook/Chapter 8 - Measuring Populism through Text Analysis/Readme.md

 # Chapter 8

-Lisa Zehnter has created a nice pdf file (see above) with a nice excercise.
+Lisa Zehnter has created a pdf file (see above) with a nice and exciting excercise!